Television news in the United States: National network news

-In the evenings, ABC World News Tonight with David Muir, CBS Evening News with Norah O'Donnell, and NBC Nightly News with Lester Holt are the networks' flagship news programs.
+In the evenings, ABC World News Tonight with David Muir, CBS Evening News, and NBC Nightly News with Tom Llamas are the networks' flagship news programs.
 After years of being largely similar, the programs have evolved to their own niches.
 World News emphasizes "stories relevant to viewer's lives" delivered in Muir's laid back style; the CBS Evening News focuses prominently on business, political, and international stories delivered in a no-nonsense style; and Nightly News takes a middlebrow, folksy approach with a balance of "hard" and "soft" stories.
 All three shows air seven nights a week, but their titular hosts only appear on weeknights unless there is major breaking news during weekends.
 On weekdays, the evening newscasts air at 6:30 in most Eastern Time Zone and Los Angeles stations and 5:30 local time in most other time zones.

 During primetime, all three networks air newsmagazine programs.
 ABC airs 20/20 Fridays at 10PM and Primetime Wednesdays at 10PM.
 20/20 often airs 2 hour editions beginning at 9PM and Primetime is often expanded to multiple airings per week to fill holes in the schedule.
 Dateline NBC currently airs Tuesdays and Saturdays at 8PM on NBC, but like ABC's programs frequently switches, adds, and drops timeslots to fill primetime.
 60 Minutes is the most popular of these programs, and also the most respected journalistically, but they rarely directly compete with one another.

 On late weeknights, ABC aired Nightline at 11:30 PM for many years.
 The program is now seen at 12:35 a.m..
-From 2 to 6 AM, CBS offers Up to the Minute, a program consisting of repeats of features from other CBS News programs, interspersed with new news, weather, and sports updates.
+From 2 to 8 AM, CBS offers CBS News Roundup, a program consisting of repeats of features from other CBS News programs, interspersed with new news, weather, and sports updates.
 Few affiliates air the entire broadcast, but most air a substantial portion of it.
 ABC airs its eclectic World News Now from 2AM to 3:30AM, and many affiliates repeat a portion of it to fill time until America This Morning.
 NBC airs a repeat of the fourth hour of Today and talk show encores in these time periods.

 Unlike ABC, CBS and NBC, Fox does not air national news programs or newsmagazines on weekdays.
 On Sundays it airs Fox News Sunday, produced by its sister channel Fox News.
 Fox does provide coverage of breaking news of major events such as presidential debates.